There’s a lot to love about the S550 Mustang.

 There are many upgrades for your Mustang’s interior to make it more suited to you.
 From shifters and shift knobs to

-new seats and floor mats, these mods will improve your interior’s style, comfort, and practicality.
+seat replacements and floor mats, these mods will improve your interior’s style, comfort, and practicality.

 Many S550 Mustang owners complain about the factory throws being too long.
 A short-throw shifter can improve